juanhebert/borgerservice-telegram-bot/README.md

 ### Step 3: Connect to your Bot

 Launch the bot by running `npm start`.
-You can now add your bot to Telegram and send it a `/subscribe` command to subscribe to the notifications.
+You can now add your bot to Telegram, which will subscribe you to the notifications automatically.

 ## Available commands